 Wrong.
 Wrong.
 Wrong.
 The fact is, surgery can be performed in many cases (not all types of procedures) with very little bleeding and postoperative pain, and very minimal need for postoperative pain medicine and frequently with no need for any narcotics after surgery.
 How do I know it’s true?
 Simple, because that is my credo.
 Gentle handling of tissues has made all the difference in the world in the recovery of my patients following not only breast augmentation, but breast reduction, breast lift, tummy tuck, liposuction, rhinoplasty (“nose job”), etc. Now, back to breast augmentation.
 The way the pocket is typically made involves inserting a blunt dissector, which looks like a cross between a crow bar and a golf club, into the space between the chest wall (the ribs) and the muscle above, and pushing it in and out, banging the ribs in the process, until the muscle has been avulsed (a nice word meaning “ripped and torn”) from the ribs.
 Not much precision in creating the pocket.
 And talk about the bleeding.
 And the bruising.
 And the swelling.
 Yikes!
 I can’t believe I used to do this.

 So what do I do now?
 Very gentle tissue handling.
 Use of an electrocautery which looks like a fine tipped pencil that uses concentrated electrical energy to divide the tissues without tearing the tissues is the major difference.
 I have made some further refinements as well.
-A few years ago, I developed a series of retractors (Epstein Breast Retractors) that allow me to elevate the tissues and see deep inside the breast pocket with the least amount of physical pulling upward on the delicate breast tissues.
-I also recently developed another instrument (Epstein Sub-muscular retractor) which allows me to delicately sweep the pocked to visually inspect and make sure there is no bleeding before inserting the implant.
+A few years ago, I developed a series of retractors (Epstein Breast Retractors) that allow me to elevate the tissues and see deep inside the breast pocket with the least amount of physical force needed to pull upward on the delicate breast tissues.
+I also recently developed another instrument (Epstein Sub-muscular retractor) which allows me to delicately sweep the pocket to visually inspect and make sure there is no bleeding before inserting the implant.
 In my humble opinion, residual blood within the pocket is an irritant and will lead to more postoperative discomfort.
 The retractor greatly facilitates insertion of the implant into the proper position during dual plane procedures.
-I studied biomedical and electrical engineering at Northwestern University in the 1970's.
+I studied biomedical and electrical engineering at Northwestern University in the 1970’s.
 I am an engineer and a techie at heart.
 I love improving my tools and creating solutions for problems and making things work better.
 So for me, instrument design and creation is a natural progression.
-I record data on my patient's recoveries, so when I quote my statistics, they are based upon real patient data.
+I record data on my patient’s recoveries, so when I quote my statistics, they are based upon real patient data.
 When I began using the techniques I learned from Dr. Tebbetts, in my hands, I was achieving an 80% 24 hour recovery, which means the patient can do most all of their normal activities of daily living except strenuous exercise within 24 hours.
 That was terrific, but not good enough.
-After I developed the Epstein Breast Retractors, my 24 hour recoveries were now 98%.
+After I developed the Epstein Breast Retractors, 98% of my patients were now experiencing a one day recovery.
 Was it the retractor or just having more practice and experience?
 Hard to know for sure.
 However, the key thing is I am achieving these recoveries and have been doing so since 2004.

 Look at the video below to learn more about the instrumentation that I developed for breast augmentation: